mechanicore/mechanicore.github.io/README.md

 5. `npm run dev:server`
 	- serves static build files from express server at localhost:8080
 	- if `USE_SSL` is true, https version can be loaded from `https://localhost:8043`

+## Travis CI/CD

+The website, accessible from [https://mechanicore.github.io](https://mechanicore.github.io) uses static build files pushed into the `master` branch.

+This can be be manually done by pushing directly into the `master` branch, or automatically from the `dev` branch.
+Please follow below instructions for automatic CI/CD using [Travis](https://travis-ci.com/).

+### Automactic CI/CD Using Travis

+1. Create a branch from `dev`. <br>
+`git checkout -b my-test-branch`

+2. Create a pull request for branch `dev` from the new `my-test-branch` that you've created.

+3. Wait for your pull request's approval.

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).